Mountain biking: 1990s–2000s

 Throughout the 1990s and first decade of the 21st century, mountain biking moved from a little-known sport to a mainstream activity.
 Mountain bikes and mountain bike gear, once only available at specialty shops or via mail order, became available at standard bike stores.
-By the mid-first decade of the 21st century, even some department stores began selling inexpensive mountain bikes with full-suspension and disc brakes.
-In the first decade of the 21st century, trends in mountain bikes included the "all-mountain bike", the 29er and the one by drivetrain (though the first mass-produced 1x drivetrain was Sram's XX1 in 2012).
+By the mid-first decade of the 21st century, even some department stores began selling inexpensive mountain bikes with full suspension and disc brakes.
+In the first decade of the 21st century, trends in mountain bikes included the "all-mountain bike", the 29er and the one-by drivetrain (though the first mass-produced 1x drivetrain was Sram's XX1 in 2012).
 "All-mountain bikes" were designed to descend and handle well in rough conditions, while still pedaling efficiently for climbing, and were intended to bridge the gap between cross-country bikes and those built specifically for downhill riding.
 They are characterized by 4–6 in of fork travel.
-29er bikes are those using 700c sized rims (as do most road bikes), but wider and suited for tires of two inches (50 mm) width or more; the increased diameter wheel is able to roll over obstacles better and offers a greater tire contact patch, but also results in a longer wheelbase, making the bike less agile, and in less travel space for the suspension.
-The single-speed is considered a return to simplicity with no drivetrain components or shifters but thus requires a stronger rider.
+29er bikes are those using 700c sized rims (as do most road bikes), but wider and suited for tires of two inches (50 mm) width or more; the increased diameter wheel can roll over obstacles better and offers a greater tire contact patch, but also results in a longer wheelbase, making the bike less agile, and in less travel space for the suspension.
+The single-speed is considered a return to simplicity with no drivetrain components or shifters but it thus requires a stronger rider.